lyteword/chspurgeon-tod/volume-7/psalm-136.md

 e) For his works of Providence (Ps 136:10-26).

-2\.The chief subject for praise: *For his mercy endureth for ever.*
+2\.
+The chief subject for praise: *For his mercy endureth for ever.*

 a) For mercy.
 This is the sinner's principal need.